Amanuel085/airbnb-clone-project/README.md

 | **Product Owner**   | Define feature requirements, prioritize backlog items, and represent stakeholder interests.                | Aligns the product with user needs and business goals.                                   |
 | **Scrum Master**    | Facilitate agile ceremonies, remove blockers, and promote team collaboration.                             | Keeps the team agile, focused, and continuously improving.                               |

+Absolutely, Amanuel!
+Here's a clean and professional section you can add to your `README.md` under the heading **🧩 UI Component Patterns**:

+---

+##  UI Component Patterns

+This project will use a component-based architecture to ensure reusability, consistency, and scalability across the application.
+Below are the key UI components planned for development:

+### 🔹 Navbar
+- Displays logo and brand identity
+- Includes search bar for property lookup
+- User navigation (login, profile, bookings)
+- Responsive menu for mobile and tablet views

+### 🔹 Property Card
+- Property image preview
+- Basic details: price, location, rating
+- Favorite button for user interaction
+- Responsive layout for grid display

+### 🔹 Footer
+- Site navigation links (About, Help, Terms)
+- Company information and branding
+- Social media icons
+- Copyright notice

+Each component will be designed with accessibility and responsiveness in mind, following best practices for layout, interaction, and visual hierarchy.
+These patterns will serve as building blocks for the core user experience.